-The course will concentrate on the education of students with behavioural exceptionalities.
-Participants will learn to assist in basic screening and identification procedures.
-They will also be exposed to designing and implementing individual educational plans.
-The course will prepare the student to work in a collaborative environment with teachers in the classroom.
+The course concentrates on the education of students with behavioural exceptionalities.
+Participants learn to assist in basic screening and identification procedures.
+They are also exposed to designing and implementing individual educational plans.
+The course prepares the student to work in a collaborative environment with teachers in the classroom.